 Please do not end up insulting people!

 - Jealousy can also get you to be aggressive.
 This may make you sound rude, instead of happy while complementing someone.
 For example, your colleague is getting married and your response is, “who’d possibly marry you?”
-That speaks a lot about your passive- aggressive attitude!
+That speaks a lot about your passive-aggressive attitude!

 To fix this, you can step back and apologize.

 - Ignoring someone you never used to is another sign.
-Do not be so subtle, it’s heartbreaking for people dealing with your aggressive behaviour.
+Do not be so subtle, it’s heartbreaking for people dealing with your aggressive behavior.
 Be it gossiping about someone or ignoring someone, it’s all signs of you being aggressive

-- Ruining someone is another sign of your aggressive behaviour.
+- Ruining someone is another sign of your aggressive behavior.
 This can be done in ways like you criticizing someone whenever you wish to.
 Or, publicly shouting and creating a scene.
 If you’ve done so, please apologize to that individual and sign up for online courses about anger management at work

 Should you be nice to Aggressive People?

 This is completely situation- based.
-You obviously need to look into the extent of aggression; abusive behaviour must be of 0% tolerance.
+You obviously need to look into the extent of aggression; abusive behavior must be of 0% tolerance.
 Please do not forget your mental health and well- being, irrespective of where you are.

-Be nice to aggressive people, practice empathy, assertiveness and related aspects.
+Be nice to aggressive people, practice empathy, assertiveness, and related aspects.
 You need to understand that these people may not be aggressive on purpose; address them and react in accordance.